Hi, I'm Martin Gulis.

 Projects

-A plugin made for Unreal Engine to solve electronic circuits
+Unreal Engine Plugin to solve electronic circuits

 - The plugin utilizes ngspice - the spice simulator for electric and electronic circuits.